-What will this exemption allow me to do?
+What this exemption will allow you to do

-Exemption 16 will allow you perform duties without a certificate of competency on a traditional inhabitant fishing boat for the purpose of profit or barter.
+Exemption 16 will allow you to perform duties without a certificate of competency on a traditional inhabitant fishing boat which is fishing for the purpose of profit or barter.

 To be eligible for Exemption 16 you must be a traditional inhabitant of the area in which the specified operation is to be held.